Bhasha-Open/Akshar/README.md

 ---

-**Akshara treats Indian languages with the structural intelligence they deserve.**
+**Akshar treats Indian languages with the structural intelligence they deserve.**